-As always, light pollution will play a role, so buying filters may be necessary.
+As always, light pollution will play a role, so in my opinion buying filters may be necessary.
 Fortunately, this Dob is reasonably lightweight as it’s likely that you will travel to dark locations to get maximum viewing pleasure from your telescope.

 Not for Astrophotography

 Unfortunately, you won’t be able to share these excellent views of deep space.
 Don’t get me wrong, you can take photos, but the problem is exposure time.
-This is not a good telescope for long exposure astrophotography partly due to the Alt-azimuth’s tracking limitations.
+In my opinion this is not a good telescope for long exposure astrophotography partly due to the Alt-azimuth’s tracking limitations.
 You’ll likely need an equatorial mount and/or additional equipment that can quickly get pricey.